Phased reopening of campuses is underway. Check roanestate.edu/coronavirus for the latest on the college's response to COVID-19.

 You should call your doctor immediately if you develop symptoms.
 You should not come to campus for any reason if you are ill.

-Students should contact their instructors to let them know if they are sick and will be absent from online class meetings.
+Students should contact their instructors to let them know if they are sick and will be absent from online or in-person class meetings.

 Essential employees who are still reporting to work should contact their supervisors as soon as possible to let them know if they develop symtoms and will be absent.
 If you are working from home and are unable to complete your work due to illness, you should also let your supervisor know.